 Blocks are one of the most versatile toys that can be used by children for many years.
 Toddlers and Preschoolers use such blocks to sort by color, arrange in order, build, create scenes during pretend play.
 The play ideas with blocks are limitless.

 One type of toy that is very effective in helping with fine motor skills is a construction set.
 Toddlers need to use their fingers and wrists in a very coordinated manner to get the construction set to work.
-You can start with this type of builder set for younger children ages 3 and above and as the child grows older you can move on to more complex construction sets like this one.

 Magnetic Tiles are creative open-ended toys that encourage hours of independent play.
 A good time to introduce magnetic tiles is after age 3.
 The child by now has stopped mouthing toys and is more interested in creating larger builds using blocks.
 The magnetic tiles don’t fall off if the child builds larger and larger designs.